 If you end up needing the one HDR format (or two, or three) that your chosen TV doesn’t support, it’s not like you can add it on later.
 Given how far TV content has come in the last 10 years, are you prepared to make a bet today on which HDR format will end up dominant down the road?

 If that happens, then you’re looking at external streaming devices.
 But be careful: Roku, which has more streaming apps than any other platform, doesn’t make a Dolby Vision-compatible device.
-With them out, now you’re down to Apple’s Apple TV 4K (a great but pricey box), Nvidia’s Shield TV (also pricey, and uses Android TV which has fewer apps), or Amazon Fire TV which has plenty of apps, but not everyone is delighted with its user interface.
+Now you’re down to Apple’s Apple TV 4K (a great but pricey box), Nvidia’s Shield TV (also pricey, and uses Android TV, which has fewer apps), or Amazon Fire TV which has plenty of apps, but not everyone is delighted with its user interface.

 And lest you think that Dolby Vision is simply too much trouble and you’ll just stick to HDR10, thank you very much, be prepared to be locked out of some HDR content: Some studios only release UHD Blu-rays in one format.
 There is the odd title that comes in multiple formats — Universal’s 1917 comes to mind — but these are still rarities.